 Site updated on

-The ANSLS MCE Program is designed to encourage practicing Nova Scotia Land Surveyors to participate in education and training opportunities to assist their professional development. (more)
+The ANSLS Professional Development (formerly MCE) Program is designed to encourage practicing Nova Scotia Land Surveyors to participate in education and training opportunities to assist their professional development. (more)

 Photo ID cards are now available to members.
 Information on how to obtain one is located here.